Deformations of Dolbeault cohomology classes: Introduction

+It is interesting to compare \eqref{eq-1461-0} with a classical result of Kodaira-Spencer (see formula $(43)$ in \cite[pp.\,68]{KS60}).
+In their formula, $v^q_t$ is defined via the spectrum of Laplacian operators.
+Here our $v^q_t$ in \eqref{eq-1461-0} is determined by the properties of canonical deformations.
+Moreover, Theorem \ref{thm-2nd-main-0} gives a solution to the question of Rao-Zhao \cite[Question\,1.6]{RZ18} where they ask for sufficient and necessary conditions for the deformation invariance of Hodge numbers.

-A celebrated theorem proved by Siu~\cite{Siu02a} says that the plurigenera is a deformation invariant for projective family of algebraic manifolds where projective family means that there is a positive line bundle on the total space of the family~\cite{Siu98}.
-It seems not known whether it is still true if we only assume the central fiber of the analytical family is projective.
-Nevertheless, it is conjectured by Siu~\cite{Siu02a,Siu02b} that the plurigenera is a deformation invariant for compact K\"ahler manifold.
-Furthermore, Nakayama suspect this is true even if we only assume the central fiber is in the Fujiki class $\mathcal{C}$~\cite{Nak04}.
+A celebrated theorem proved by Siu~\cite{Siu02a} says that the plurigenera are deformation invariants for projective family of algebraic manifolds where projective family means that there is a positive line bundle on the total space of the family~\cite{Siu98}.
+It seems not known whether this is still true if we only assume the central fiber of the analytical family is projective.
+Nevertheless, it is conjectured by Siu~\cite{Siu02a,Siu02b} that the plurigenera is a deformation invariant for compact K\"ahler manifolds, see \cite{RT20,Dem20,CP20,Kol21} for some recent progress.
+Furthermore, Nakayama even suspect it is enough to assume the central fiber is in the Fujiki class $\mathcal{C}$~\cite{Nak04}.
 It is proposed by Liu-Zhu that we can approach Siu's conjecture by using the iteration method \cite[Sec.\,6]{LZ18}.
-Corollary \ref{coro-unobstructionedness-invariance 0} shows that in order to solve Siu's conjecture we only need to prove that the deformations of pluricanonical forms on a compact K\"ahler manifold are canonically unobstructed.
+Theorem \ref{thm-2nd-main-0} shows that in order to solve Siu's conjecture we only need to show the deformations of pluricanonical forms on a compact K\"ahler manifold is canonically unobstructed, see Section \ref{Universal property for the canonical deformation} for the definition of canonically unobstructedness.